StratusCube/ReactTS/README.md

 _TypeScript is included in this template under packages.json_

 You still may need to link TypeScript to the project.
-If that is the case `cd` to the directory containing the solution file and run `npm ling typescript`
+If that is the case `cd` to the directory containing the solution file and run `npm link typescript`

 ___